 The Essential Services assessment is a State specific tax on eligible personal property.
 In effect this is a specific tax replacement for the personal property tax.
 Although this is a specific tax assessed and collected by the State of Michigan, assessors need to be aware of the components of the tax and the rescission provisions.
-This information is detailed in Bulletin 9 of 2015.

 Finally, the statutory changes affected some special act exemptions.
 These changes require that some specific exemption certificates remain in effect (are extended) until the EMPP exempted in these certificates become exempt under MCL 211.9m or MCL 211.9n.
-Detailed information regarding how these specific special act exemptions are affected in contained in Bulletin 8 of 2015.